Fallen-Breath/yamlang/README.md

 A gradle plugin to convert nestable yaml language file into plain json language file for Minecraft mods

+Here's an online tool website to convert your plain json language file to / from a nestable yaml language file: https://fallen-breath.github.io/yamlang/

 ### What's nestable yaml format

 Here's a regular Minecraft language file in json format: